johncjensen/yoloconfessions/README.md

 #YOLO Confessions

-The objective of this rails application is to allow visitors to anonymously submit outlandish and crazy stories excused by the term "YOLO"
+The objctive of this rails application is to allow visitors to anonymously submit outlandish and crazy stories excused by the term "YOLO"

 ##User Stories